-Emeritus faculty development grants are designed to help retired faculty begin new projects, to help faculty enhance existing professional work, or for seed money to finance application for external grants.
+Emeritus faculty development grants are designed to help retired faculty begin new projects, to help retired faculty enhance existing professional work, or for seed money to finance application for external grants.
 Applicants must qualify for retiree status according to Human Resources criteria.

-- All financial documentation and itemized receipts need to be submitted by the end of the grant period to the Office of the DOF/VPAA.
+- All financial documentation and itemized receipts need to be submitted by the end of the grant period to the Office of the Human Resources.
 The final narrative report should be submitted to the Office of the DOF/VPAA within one month of the end of the grant period.
 Failure to do so will disqualify the recipient from consideration for all future grants awarded by the FDC.

-- Travel reimbursement may cover the cost of transportation, lodging, and food.
+- Travel reimbursement may cover the cost of transportation, lodging and food.
 Grants may support travel to professional conferences as well as for research or consultation.
-PLEASE NOTE: Original, itemized receipts for all items $10 or over must be attached to expense reports.
+Please note: Original, itemized receipts for all items $10 or over must be attached to expense reports.
 Your credit card bill showing the total amount paid for restaurant charges is not considered adequate proof of purchase.

 - Subsidy for production or publication shall carry no obligation for repayment.
-It is expected, however, that grantee(s) will acknowledge support of the College on exhibition or publication.
+It is expected, however, that grantee(s) will acknowledge support of the college on exhibition or publication.

-- Aid cannot be applied toward reimbursement for work completed nor is aid to be used as honoraria for award recipients.
+- Aid cannot be applied toward reimbursement for work completed, nor is aid to be used as honoraria for award recipients.

-- Any equipment purchased under the approved research grant will remain the property of the College after the grant period is completed.
+- Any equipment purchased under the approved research grant will remain the property of the college after the grant period is completed.

 - Projects funded by the FDC are not intended for hiring student assistants.